 - Spousal and intimate partner violence

 - Foster care, permanency planning and adoption

-- Psychological and neuro-psychological testing in the context of legal proceedings
+- Forensic psychological and neuropsychological testing/assessment in the context of legal proceedings

 Cases will be accepted starting in the summer of 2013, and work on the first cases will commence on or about September 1, 2013.

 The type of investigation and evaluation, ultimately resulting in a written report, that CAFES offers, is most commonly thought of and referred to in Massachusetts as a "G.A.L. report", and in other states as a "custody evaluation".
 Strictly speaking, in Massachusetts a G.A.L.
 (Guardian Ad Litem) is a mental health or legal professional who is appointed by a court (as evidenced by a written appointment document that is signed by a judge).